tadachi/streamaggro/README.md

 streamaggro
 =========

-Aggregates and caches stream embedding data for speedrunslive.com, twitch and hitbox.
+Aggregates and caches stream embedding data in JSON format for speedrunslive.com, twitch and hitbox.
 Will add more streaming sites like azubu in the future if they release an api.

 It will update with the latest online streams every 3-5 minutes in order to avoid slamming their servers.